2021 NATIONAL indigenous

 Concurrent Session C: The Social Impact Of Chronic Disease Within The Community (Calling for Paper - Open To Community)

 Concurrent Session D: Dealing With Grief And Loss (Calling for Paper - Open To Community)

 1:30 PM Concurrent Session A: A Unique Approach To Dealing With Kidney Disease

-Concurrent Session C: Traditional Diets And Foods - The Role It Plays In Our Lifestyles (Paper Open To Community)
+Concurrent Session C: Traditional Diets And Foods - The Role It Plays In Our Lifestyles (Calling for Paper - Open To Community)

 2:15 PM Concurrent Session A: A Unique Approach To Dealing With Cancers